About

 ¡Hola!

-My name is Joseph Trujillo Falcón, and my pronouns are he/him/his.
-Born in Lima, Perú, I immigrated to the United States when I was 5 years old.
-Growing up in the heart of tornado alley, in DFW, my fear of severe weather prompted me to become passionate about meteorology.
-This newfound passion, however, also made me realize some of the discrepancies of our system at a very young age.
-Raised by an immigrant community, I often had to translate information to my family and family friends.
-Realizing this information gap, I one day wanted to become a bilingual broadcast meteorologist and give back to the community I love.
-Motivated, I attended Texas A&M University and earned my Bachelor’s of Science in Meteorology and Bachelor of Arts in Spanish.
+My name is Joseph Trujillo Falcón.
+Born in Lima, Perú, I immigrated to the United States at the age of five.
+Growing up in the heart of tornado alley in Dallas-Fort Worth, my fear of severe weather ignited a passion for meteorology.
+This passion also made me aware of the discrepancies in our system at a very young age.
+Raised by an immigrant community, I often faced disaster inequities firsthand in how we received warning messages.
+Recognizing the critical need for life-saving information in multiple languages, I aspired to become a bilingual broadcast meteorologist to give back to the community I love.
+Driven by this goal, I earned a Bachelor of Science in Meteorology and a Bachelor of Arts in Spanish at Texas A&M University.

 …but then came the plot twist!